Russian drone incursion in Poland prompts NATO leaders to take stock of bigger threats

 Trump told Nawrocki, the Polish president, in the White House last week that the U.S. will maintain a robust military presence in Poland.

-Polish airspace has been violated many times since Russia’s full-scale invasion of Ukraine in 2022, but never on this scale in Poland or anywhere else in NATO territory.
+Polish airspace has been violated many times since Russia’s full-out invasion of Ukraine in 2022, but never on this scale in Poland or anywhere else in NATO territory.

 Russian drone attacks on civilian areas are daily occurrences in Ukraine.
 The Ukrainian military has successfully developed drones to combat the attacks, called interceptors.
 The war has spurred fast-track development of high-tech drone technology.